Spring Boot 2/Maven

 - Copies the rest of the source code in the container

-- Compiles the code, runs unit tests and then integration tests (with
+- Compiles the code and runs unit tests (with

 - Starts again from the JRE image and copies only the JAR file created before

 The order of the steps is tuned so that it takes advantage of the layer caching built-in to Docker.